 Dr. MacWilliam attended medical school at the University of Western Ontario in London.
 He graduated M.D. in 1939.
 Dr. MacWilliam interned at Private Patients Pavilion, Toronto General Hospital and St. Joseph’s Hospital in London, Ontario.
 Dr. MacWilliam started began his medical practice in Chatham in 1941.
 Dr. MacWilliam is listed in the 1941 Shepherds City of Chatham Business Directory.
 At that time his office was located at 47 King Street.

 He married Doris Truan, a registered nurse who had graduated from the Public General Hospital School of Nursing in 1942.
 Mrs. MacWilliam was born in Wallaceburg on the 21st of February, 1921 the daughter of James Truan and the former Pearl Innis.
 She had an older brother named Donald and a sister named Jean.

 Dr. and Mrs. MacWilliam were the parents of two daughters, Elizabeth and Heather.

-Dr. MacWilliam was the Medical Director of Thamesview Lodge, District Medical Officer for the C.N.R., Medical Doctor for the Kent County Jail and Past President of the Kent County Medical Society.
-In 1944, his office was located at 44 Third Street in Chatham.
+Dr. MacWilliam was the Medical Director of Thamesview Lodge, District Medical Officer for the C.N.R., Medical Doctor for the Kent County Jail and served as the President of the Kent County Medical Society on 1961.
+In 1944, his medical office was located at 44 Third Street in Chatham.

 He retired after practicing medicine for over 45 years.
 Dr. MacWilliam enjoyed golfing and boating.